 After about 0.4 miles, the trail comes to the Jungle Trail.
 There is a sign on the righthand side of the trail.
 Head into the Jungle Trail at the sign and have fun.

 The Jungle Trail is shaded, has logs to climb over, and forts to hide in.
 We have heard that the tire swing is no longer around, but we are going to hike this trail again to check it out.
 We had a great time hopping on stumps, and exploring huts.
 This trail is only 0.1 miles long, but we spent most of our time playing and adventuring on the jungle trail.

 Shortly after the tire swing the trail ends.
 You will come to another Jungle Trail sign because this trail can actually be done as a loop.
 We recommend hiking the trail out and back.
 After you are done playing in the Jungle Trail, just turn around and hike back the way you came.
 This is the most shady, and the easiest.
 It makes the hike 1.0 mile round trip, which is just right for toddler hikers.

 If you really want to follow the loop trail, continue on the trail past the Jungle Trail entrance sign after walking through the Jungle.
 This trail walks along the hillside and there are many times you can see the trail that leads out to Jungle Trail.
 You can even see your car.

-After a short distance, you’ll pass a sign that says Creekview and then head down to the wider bike trail.
+After a short distance, you’ll come to a sign that says Creekview and then head down (take the right trail) to the wider bike trail.
 Cross the bike trail to the other side and continue on the narrow trail as it heads back up the mountain.
 Next cross a small bridge, pass another trail sign, and then climb back up to where you started.
-This makes the loop 1.2 miles, which isn’t very far, but we thought this part of the trail wasn’t as pretty, and was less shady.
+This makes the loop 1.25 miles, which isn’t very far, but it does have more up and down climbing which is tricker for small kids.
 That is why we recommend hiking out and back from the Jungle Trail.